 Thurrock Youth Cabinet

 Thurrock’s Youth Cabinet is a group of 11 to 19 year olds, who make Thurrock a better place for young people.
 The Cabinet was set up to give the young people of Thurrock a voice.
 Youth cabinet members meet on a monthly basis with councillors, council officers and other decision makers to give their views on a wide range of topics; such as transport, curriculum, police and safety and careers to name just a few.
-Anyone can join the TYC but we have two newly voted in representatives for The Ockendon Academy – Bethany Lumbard and Oliver Wilton.
+Anyone can join the TYC but we have two newly voted in representatives for The Ockendon Academy – Enisa Burzic and Chavan Ratnayake.

 These two students will play an important role within the Academy Student Council in feeding back key issues and gaining valuable views and opinions from students within our Academy.